Philenoptera violacea

 Ethnobotany

-This is a protected tree in South Africa and can withstand several degrees of frost.
+This tree in can withstand several degrees of frost.
 The Wood is yellowish, streaked with blue.
 It is close grained, reasonably hard and dense but is susceptible to borer attack.
 It is used for building poles, canoes e.g. for use in the Okavango Swamps, pots and axe-handles.
 It is also used for making maize stamping blocks.
 Both wild and domestic animals consume the Leaves.
 It would make a good, slow-growing garden tree and will grow from seeds.
 However, the tree is severe frost (and fire) sensitive.
 Bark and Roots are highly toxic and extracts are used as a fish poison.
 Parts are used in traditional medicine.

 References